sixP-NaraKa/DiscordBot/README.md

 ## ToDo

-alot! :D Adding more to it as the time goes by!
+a ton! :D Adding more to it as the time goes by!